brytonh/DZS-ONT-Status/README.md

 error-case.png - an example of an ONT not being found on any OLT, you'd see this err message in the webpage after POST

 the zhone-status.py file can be run without the flask webapp, the OLT's searched are still indexed in the python list within the code

+*FYI this script currently uses telnet to interact with the OLT devices for these calls*